Mercedes-Benz Ponton

-The question occasionally arises as to what modern batteries are the best equivalents to the batteries originally supplied with the Pontons.
-I have concluded from the service manuals for the 190 and the 180—220SE supplement that the original batteries for all 12-volt gasoline Pontons[1] were of the same capacity at 56 ampre hours (AH).
-[2] The 180—220SE service manual supplement also indicates for the 12-volt 180 and 190 diesel Pontons a battery capacity of 80 AH.
+The question occasionally arises as to what modern batteries are the best equivalents to the batteries originally supplied with the Mercedes-Benz Pontons.
+I have concluded from the Service Manual Model 190 and the Service Manual Models 180 to 220SE supplement that the original batteries for all 12-volt gasoline Pontons [1] were of the same capacity at 56 amp hours (AH).
+[2] The Service Manual Models 180 to 220SE suppliment also indicates for the 12-volt 180 and 190 diesel Pontons a battery capacity of 80 AH.

-Neither manual provides the battery dimensions.
-It is, therefore, unclear as to any differences in original battery height, width, and length among the Pontons.
+Neither manual provides battery dimensions.
+It is therefore unclear as to any differences in original battery length, width, and height among the Pontons.

-Harold T. Glenn’s Mercedes-Benz Repair and Tune-up Guide is the only publication I found that lists, at p.
-90, what is today called “group” sizes.
-It is not stated where he obtained his information.
-Glenn lists the following AABM[3] designation for all Ponton gasoline batteries except the 190SL: 28SM.[4]
-For the diesel Pontons Glenn lists 30HR.
+Glenn's Mercedes-Benz Repair and Tune-up Guide (Harold T. Glenn) is the only publication I found that lists (p.
+90) what is today called “group” sizes.
+His information source was not stated.
+Glenn lists the following AABM [3] designation for all Ponton gasoline batteries except the 190SL: 28SM.
+[4] For the diesel Pontons, Glenn lists 30HR.

 These designations are obsolete and not found in any current chart available at battery vendors, so I contacted the Battery Council International (BCI).
 They had a Battery Replacement Data Book dated 1964.
-It states that the dimension and capacity of the 28SM battery were as follows:
+It states that the dimension and capacity of the 28SM battery were:

 Type 28SM